Royal Households of the United Kingdom: Household of the Duke of York

 The Household of the Duke of York provided administrative support for the royal duties of Prince Andrew, Duke of York, along with his immediate family.
 From 1971, Prince Andrew (then aged 11 years), had the assistance of one of the Queen's equerries when required.
 The first was Sqn Ldr Peter Beer, who served until he was replaced by Maj.
 George Broke Royal Artillery in 1974, and Lt Cdr Robert Guy RN in 1977.

 It was only with the appointment in 1980 of Sqn Ldr Adam Wise, that the Prince could be said to have acquired the assistance of his own staff – although he was still shared with the Queen and Prince Edward.
 In 1983, Wise was promoted to wing commander and appointed Private Secretary to Princes Andrew and Edward, severing his link with The Royal Household.
 He left the Duke of York's service in 1987, when Lt Col. Sean O'Dwyer was appointed – also jointly with Prince Edward.

 The Duke of York was assisted by a private secretary, deputy private secretary, assistant private secretary and equerry.
 There were an office assistant, and a handful of personal staff including cook and butler.
-The Duke of York's office was based at Buckingham Palace, and the Duke has a residence at the Royal Lodge, Windsor, into which he moved during 2004, from Sunninghill Park, Ascot.
+The Duke of York's office was based at Buckingham Palace, and the Duke has a residence at Royal Lodge, Windsor, into which he moved during 2004, from Sunninghill Park, Ascot.

 In December 2022, it was reported that as a non-working member of the royal family he would no longer have an office at Buckingham Palace.